Your college years are some of the most memorable you’ll have. Don’t spend those years digging your way in debt.

 6. Attend a school close to home

 Maybe you want to experience the camaraderie of dorm life, but not when it can make up half of your degree costs.
-According to 2017 research from the Urban Institute, room and board cost $9,800 per year at four-year public institutions and $11,600 at four-year private nonprofit institutions.
+According to the Education Data Initiative, room and board costs an average of $11,620 per year at a four-year public institution and $13,120 at a private four-year institution.

 If you’re willing to live with your parents, you may be able to skip this cost entirely.
 Or, you can significantly reduce it by contributing to rent and food.